 Quality And Durability

 Running shoes for all runners should be well constructed and feature quality materials.
 Perhaps one of the biggest perks to running in 2016 is how little you have to pay for quality materials and construction.
 Shoe manufacturers continue to find new and innovative ways to slash the costs of production and runners are walking away with better deals all the time.
 This meant that our list is jam packed with high quality and design.

-Other Important Things to Consider When Selecting Your Running Shoes For Heavier Runners.
+Other Important Qualities to Ponder When Selecting Your Running Shoes For Heavier Runners

 Select The Right Size For Your Foot Width